“God is a psychic fact of immediate experience.“

 “The goal of psychological, as of biological, development is self-realization or individuation.
 But since [we] know [the self] only as an ego, and the self, as a totality, is indescribable and indistinguishable from a God-image, self-realization . . . amounts to God’s incarnation [in the Self]” (CW 11, par.
 233 emphasis added)

-For others, Self-realization is as simple as realizing the nature of one’s own being and awareness (read Shankara’s commentary on the Upanishads).
+For others, Self-realization is as simple as realizing the nature of one’s own being and awareness.
 In the Upanishads, Self-realization is spoken of as Sat-chit-ananda: ‘being-consciousness, bliss.’
 This is anything but suffering.

-Discovering the nature of the Self as divine is a journey into sacred imagery and archetypes.
-Carl Jung’s writings reveal this path toward Self-realization as it appears in archetypal imagery.
+Discovering the nature of the Self as divine is a journey into symbolic life.
+It envolves an encounter with sacred imagery and archetypes.
+Carl Jung’s writings reveal this path toward Self-realization as it appears in symbolic life.
 This path is far from straight and narrow.
 It is more of an imaginal journey that winds its way through the hills and valleys of our inner worlds, spiraling around the truth so that we may begin to understand and articulate the nature of the Self in symbolic and spiritual terms.
-For some this will be a ‘tragic’ and ‘difficult task,’ for others ‘bliss’– as an encounter with ‘the divine spirit of life in all things.’